Remember Enlightenment? Beautiful backgrounds and transparent terminals so you could admire the backgrounds while coding.

 I probably get more done.

-Problem is Xmonad is just a window manager and none of the distros bundle it with a full desktop environment - which makes sense, it's for the minimalist.
-But you still want our Fn keys to work (brightness, volume, media), a way to control network connections, and of course a way open your browser of choice!
+But Xmonad is just a window manager and none of the distros bundle it with a full desktop environment - which makes sense, it's for the minimalist.
+But you still want your Fn keys to work (brightness, volume, media), a way to control network connections, and of course a way to open your browser of choice!